Edition for Web Developers — Last Updated 3 June 2023

 Abort these steps.

-If url is about:blank
+If url matches about:blank

-Otherwise, if url is about:srcdoc
+or is about:srcdoc

 Let historyEntry be a new session history entry, with its URL set to url and its document state set to documentState.